thi-ng/umbrella/CONTRIBUTING.md

 ### Sorted imports

-Please ensure you're updating the list imports in changed files to be sorted by package name.
-In VSCode it's as easy as hitting `Alt + Shift + O` or choosing "Organize imports" from the command palette.
+Please ensure you're updating the list of imports in changed files to be sorted by package name.
+In VSCode it's as easy as hitting `Shift + Alt + O` or choosing "Organize imports" from the command palette.

 ### No default exports